Humboldt-Universität zu Berlin - Resource Economics

 Archetype analysis of social-ecological systems

-Our group is pioneering Archetype Analysis, a rising approach to comparative research that is increasingly used in interdisciplinary sustainability studies.
-The approach is particularly suitable for identifying generalizable patterns, where general regularities that apply to all cases cannot be expected.
+We are pioneering Archetype Analysis, a rising approach to comparative research that is increasingly used in interdisciplinary sustainability studies.
+The approach is particularly suitable for identifying common patterns, where general regularities that apply to all cases cannot be expected.
 Like building-blocks, archetypes can be combined in different ways to explain what is going on in individual cases.
+We serve as one hub of the growing archetypes community, which has hosted several international workshops and special issues.
+We contribute to improving archetype analysis methodologically, and apply it to study bottom-up approaches to global collective action, in particular from municipal actors.